Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Evaluation

 \textbf{Task and Procedure.} The experiment began with a brief introduction.
 Each participant was asked to complete 25 comparison tasks.
 In each comparison task, the participants were given two hierarchical grouping results and were asked to provide an answer from three choices (``A is better than B'', ``B is better than A'', or ``A and B are about same'').
 This setting is fairer and easier for participants to evaluate the relative quality of two grouping results than scoring a single result.
 The order of the grouping results for comparison was randomized.
-Fig~\ref{fig:studydemo} shows a snapshot of a side-by-side comparison used in one comparison task, where A is manually grouped by a designer and B is automatically recovered from our technique.
-As a result, we collected 25 comparisons $\times$ 20 participants = 500 responses.
-It takes about 30 minutes on average (range from 25 to 40) for each participant to complete all tasks.
+Fig.~\ref{fig:studydemo} illustrates a snapshot of a side-by-side comparison used in one comparison task, where A is manually grouped by a designer and B is automatically recovered from our technique.
+Thus, we collected 25 comparisons $\times$ 20 participants = 500 responses.
+It took approximately 30 minutes on average (range from 25 to 40) for each participant to complete all tasks.
 After they completed the tasks, we asked them to leave comments for the result of their preferences.